 The age of the child and the elements you want to create on the page will help you determine the best size for the project.
 I usually go with the traditional storybook – Little Golden Books type of size for quiet books for two and three-year-olds or for books that will be used a lot in the car.

 When making a quiet book that will be more often used in homeschooling or is entertainment themed, I will go a little large to increase the learning or play area.

 Felt can be cut with standard craft or kitchen scissors.
 I would limit no sew quiet book to only six to 8 pages (which makes 12 to 16 page book) including the front and back covers so the weight of it does not overwhelm the hot glued binding – more on binding the book below.

 No-Sew Quiet Book Page Creation Options

 Draw or use stencils to trace and cut template pieces from felt.
 Freezer paper works great when making your own shapes out of felt.
-If you have a Cricut machine, making either stencils or perfectly shapes page element shapes in rapid fashion.
+If you have a Cricut machine, make either stencils or perfectly-shaped page element shapes in a rapid fashion.

 Use the free template sets included in this no sew quiet book guide to print out template pieces.
 The pieces can be laminated or covered in clear contact paper to preserve them.

 You can use regular computer paper cardstock paper to print upon.
 Back the template pieces with a self-adhesive Velcro circle or square piece so it will temporarily adhere to the felt no sew quiet book pages during play.